lstrojny/ProcrastinatorBundle/README.md

-# Procrastinator for PHP: do stuff later
+# ProcrastinatorBundle for Symfony2: do stuff later

 Symfony2 integration for [Procrastinator](https://github.com/lstrojny/Procrastinator)